JoeyBowser/Tech-Reads-App/README.md

 - **Curated tech feed** — RSS from TechCrunch, The Verge, Ars Technica, Wired, Engadget, and Hacker News, deduped and cached server-side.
-- **Real summaries, on demand** — opening a story fetches the full article, generates a 3–5 sentence summary with Claude, and caches it — nothing is summarized until you actually ask for it, so cost stays proportional to real usage.
+- **AI summaries, on demand** *(needs an Anthropic API key)* — opening a story can fetch the full article and generate a 3–5 sentence summary with Claude, cached so it only runs once per story.
+Without a key configured, it falls back to the short RSS description — which is how the live demo currently runs.
 - **Story count + refresh** — pick 5–12 stories at a time; changing the count reveals more of the same set instead of reshuffling, and a Refresh button gets you a fresh batch on demand.
 - **Save for later** — bookmark a story and it's still there under the Saved tab even after